Hatchery Information System

 Purpose of the Model

 When people look at a fish hatchery they see raceways, vats, ponds, and so on.
 These are the physical structures that hold fish, but the concept of a rearing units includes more than just the obvious physical structures.
 For one thing, there are a series of holding tanks, transfer tanks, coolers, fish marking trailers and so forth that might hold fish temporarily.
-A hatchery may or may not care about tracking those temporary fish containers, but any versatile system that manages the rearing units in a hatchery has to be able to handle all the containers, in case that is desired.
+A hatchery may or may not care about tracking those temporary fish containers, but any versatile system that manages the rearing units in a hatchery has to be able to handle all the containers as desired.

 A representation of how a single rearing unit can be split in two with the addition of a divider.